Feb

 • antibodies active at warmer temperatures produce more severe disease

-A low-titer antibody active at 32–34 °C may cause more severe disease than a high-titer antibody that binds only at very low temperatures, explaining why antibody quantity alone is misleading.10
+A low-titer antibody active at 32–34°C may cause more severe disease than a high-titer antibody that binds only at very low temperatures, explaining why antibody quantity alone is misleading.10

 Complement activation: the central amplifier

-Complement is the dominant effector system in CAD.
+Complement is the dominant effector in CAD.
 IgM binding efficiently activates the classical complement pathway, and once initiated, this cascade determines both hemolysis and many clinical manifestations.12

 Key complement-mediated events:13